-We will mediate to achieve divorce agreements, custody agreements, pre-marital agreements, marital (post-nuptial) agreements, ultimate settlements, interim or “temporary order” stipulations, discovery disputes and the like, all in the context of family law, probate law, elder, small business and other matters.
+We will mediate to achieve divorce agreements, custody agreements, pre-marital agreements, marital (post-nuptial) agreements, ultimate settlements, interim or “temporary order” stipulations, discovery disputes and the like, all in the context of family law, probate law and other matters.

-If the parties reach an agreement, we will either write a “memorandum of understanding”, which is an outline of points to which the parties agree, or a formal agreement, which is the full embodiment of the parties’ settlement.
-If the parties wish, we will assist their they or their lawyers in finalizing their agreement and/or help unrepresented parties to prepare pleadings and related for presentation of their agreement to the court.
+If the parties reach an agreement by mediation, we will either write a “memorandum of understanding”, which is an outline of points to which the parties agree, or a formal agreement, which is the full embodiment of the parties’ settlement.
+If the parties wish, we will assist their their lawyers in finalizing their agreement.

 By contract, we will commit to hourly cost, confidentiality, and the timing of the process.